-It’s perfect when your garden is bursting with so many zucchinis and you’ve got to use them in all the ways.
+It’s perfect when your garden is bursting with fresh zucchini and you’ve got to use them in all the ways.
 And for when you want a fresh, healthy dinner that still feels indulgent.
 And for when you’d rather spend more time sipping on a glass of chilled rose rather than making dinner.

-There’s so much to love about this flatbread pizza, whether you’re serving it as dinner for one, two, or a family, it’s going to be well-loved.
+There’s so much to love about this pizza, whether you’re serving it as dinner for one, two, or a family, it’s going to be well-loved.
 So let’s waste no more time and get to it!

 The Ingredients You’ll Need

 This recipe uses simple, fresh ingredients that are irresistible and scream summer!

 Of course, when making flatbread, you’ve got to decide which route you’ll go for the flatbread crust.
 There are no wrong answers, you can make homemade flatbread if you have a few extra minutes (it’s just as easy too!) or you can use store-bought naan flatbread for an even quicker recipe.